djc5627/CompendiumWeb/docs/Birds/Song Bird/Warbler/Black-and-white Warbler.md

 ---------------------------------------------------------------
 ## Note
 First seen at Esposito Park then Rahway River Park.
 Move quickly and erratically up tree trunks.
+Their plumage looks similar to bottom plumage of [[Ovenbird]].

 ---------------------------------------------------------------
 ## Sightings